Cast iron is an iron-carbon alloy with a carbon content ranging from 2.5% to 4%, typically exceeding 2.11%.

 |Austenitic cast iron||AT||—-|

-Two groups of numbers are separated by a “one”.
+These two sets of numbers are separated by a “one”.

 Use of various cast iron